Visiting Scholars Program

 There are several fees involved in the process of obtaining Visiting Scholar status at UC Berkeley.

-- $540 for the DS2019 host document for the J-1 Visa (there will also be a $180 SEVIS fee for the visa itself)
+- $690 for the DS2019 Processing Fee for the J-1 Visa (there will also be a US government SEVIS fee for the visa itself)

-- $750 for University Services fee
+- University Services fee – details here

-- $500 Department fee
+- $500 Department fee (per semester)

+NOTE: A department administrative fee reduction may be requested if a scholar is arriving without institutional support or where there is financial hardship.
+This request should be included with your application.
 Please note that the J-1 visa fee and University Services fee are both mandatory and cannot be waived.

 Information Regarding Visas